uminocelo/uminocelo/README.md

 # Hey there! :wave:

-I'm Marcelo, but call me Celo, a creative software programmer based in Brazil :brazil:.
+I'm Marcelo, but call me Celo, a software developer based in Brazil :brazil:.

 ## About me